Fey (singer): 2012–2014: Family, return to Sony Music, Primera Fila

-'90s Pop, Desnuda, and Eternas Tours (2016 - onwards)
+'90s Pop, Desnuda, Eternas Tours, New music and USA Tour (2016 – onwards)

 In February 2016, Fey officially released the single "No Me Acostumbro" alongside Cuban singer/actor Lenny de la Rosa, whom she had met as a judge on "Bailando Por Un Sueño" when he was a contestant.
 In the spring of 2016, Fey began promoting an upcoming tour called "Fey: 9.0 American Tour" which had a preview date in June 2016 in Mexico City's National Auditorium, home to Fey's own attendance record for a female recording artist.
 In September 2016, Fey released the digital single entitled "Amo", which was accompanied by a Fifty Shades of Grey inspired video.

 In 2017, Fey joined the line-up of the '90s Pop Tour, joining artists Aleks Syntek, OV7, Erik Rubin, Beto Cuevas, JNS, and others.
 The tour had many dates during the spring and summer of 2017 across Mexico and the US.
 After this tour, Fey announced plans to start her own tour in wanting to record a live CD & DVD.

 In 2018, Fey released two new singles, "Comiendote Tu Besos," and "No Te Necesito" along with the announcement of a new tour called "Desnuda Tour" (Nude Tour), an entirely different show from what the 9.0 American Tour was set to be.
 The tour began in October 2018 in Mexico with rave reviews its opening night as she performed songs from each of her previous albums.

-On September 25, 2020, to celebrate the 25th anniversary of her career, Fey launched the English-language electronic single, "The Perfect Song" featuring Paul Oakenfold.
+On 25 September 2020, to celebrate the 25th anniversary of her career, Fey launched the English-language electronic single, "The Perfect Song" featuring Paul Oakenfold.
 In November 2020, Fey launched the recorded version of her "Desnuda Tour" via Cinepolis during a stream to raise funds for World Vision, a charity she is the ambassador for.

-In February 2023, Fey announced that her and Alejandra Guzman will embark in a joint show called the "Eternas Tour" (Eternals Tour).
-The show is currently undergoing some logistic delays, but is still slated to start the summer of 2023 and run through 2024.
+In February 2023, Fey announced that she and Alejandra Guzman will embark in a joint show called the "Eternas Tour" (Eternals Tour).
+The tour was cancelled shortly after its announcement due to management conflicts.
+In August 2023, Fey released a new single, "Veneno" with an accompanying music video and announced a tour would follow across the US and Mexico in the fall.

+In December 2023, Fey announced her long-awaited tour of the United States supported Live Nation, with which she will be touring the country for much of 2024.

+In January 2024, she released her song "Disparándole A La Nada", the song that supports the tour and debuted in the top # 5 of iTunes, and then in position # 4.
+With this song Fey began her promotional tour of the United States.
+She then announce a new show called "Hits" set for Mexico in November 2024.
+She continued to release music in June 2024 with the single "Estoy Bailando Por Ti", a duet with Columbian singer Esteman.